abinit/abinit/doc/tutorial/eph4zpr.md

 To avoid wasting precious computing time, we use a buffer that is ~10% of [[nband]].
 This reduces significantly the wall-time as the NSCF calculation completes when only the first [[nband]] - [[nbdbuf]] states are converged within the given [[tolwfr]].
-Obvisouly, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.
+Obviously, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.
 The same trick is highly recommended when performing $GW$ calculations.

 !!! important